 The School of Education (SOE) comprises a community of educators dedicated to improving the quality of education.
-The mission of the School of Education is to prepare educators and support the lifelong learning of professionals to embrace diversity and to be intellectually and ethically strong, resilient and passionate in their work with Alaska’s learners, families, educators and communities.
-School of Education programs emphasize the power of learning to transform people’s lives.
+The mission of the School of Education is to prepare high-quality educators and support the lifelong learning of professionals to embrace diversity and to be intellectually and ethically strong, resilient, and passionate as they serve Alaska’s learners, families, educators, and communities.
+The school offers undergraduate and graduate courses and programs designed to prepare personnel for various professional roles related to education in any learning environment.

 The School of Education promotes the following core values in their collegial interactions to ensure that program graduates exhibit:

-- Leadership: Professional educators are committed to the highest standards of ethical behavior in their roles, using professional expertise to improve the communities in which they live and work, and demonstrating the ability to translate theories and principles into transformative educational practice.
+- Leadership: Professional educators are committed to exhibiting the highest standards of ethical behavior in their roles, using professional expertise to improve the communities in which they live and work, and demonstrating the ability to translate theories and principles into transformative educational practice.

-Individuals who desire a UAA degree or certificate must apply for admissions to the University of Alaska Anchorage (UAA) and to the School of Education.
-Students are formally admitted to an appropriate program on the basis of multiple criteria, including their ability to make a positive contribution to educational professions.
-Candidates who seek Alaska state licensure must successfully complete a School of Education “approved program,” as well as any additional requirements that may be initiated by the Alaska Department of Education and Early Development.
+SOE professional preparation programs, which include Educational Leadership, Special Education, and Language Education, are approved by the Alaska Department of Education and Early Development.
+These advanced licensure programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+The Alaska Department of Education and Early Development (DEED) issues certificates and endorsements under the “approved program” process for certification.
+UAA recommends individuals to the Commissioner of DEED for certification or endorsement after successfully completing one or more of the approved programs.
+Only the Dean of the School of Education is authorized to recommend candidates for the appropriate certificate or endorsement.
+Candidates who seek Alaska state licensure must successfully complete a School of Education “approved program,” as well as any additional requirements initiated by DEED.
 Only courses with a grade of C or higher will be applied to meet certification or endorsement requirements.
 In addition, candidates must demonstrate professional behaviors and dispositions consistent with the School of Education’s Core Values and the Specialized Professional Associations as well as abide by the UAA Student Code of Conduct and the Code of Ethics and Professional Teaching Standards adopted by the Alaska Professional Teaching Practices Commission.
-These documents are available on the School of Education website.
 Candidates should be advised that total credits may exceed minimums because of prerequisite requirements, knowledge and skill enhancement, individually selected majors, and areas of specialization and/or emphasis.

 Master of Education